ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-storage.md

 ### vSAN disks
 {: #fss-storage-vsan-disks}

-This design allows for the option of using either VMware vSAN or shared network-attached storage (an option for the management layer only) as the primary data store for virtual machines.
-For VMware vSAN, it is configured by using an all–flash configuration.
+VMware vSAN is the required storage platform. vSAN uses an all–flash configuration.
 This design allows for several configuration options, including 2U and 4U chassis, various numbers of disks, and various disk sizes.

 All configurations use two vSAN disk groups of solid-state disks (SSD):
 * Two disks for cache tier (one per disk group)